 Upon further investigation, the scientists found that the FoxO-deficient mice showed abnormalities in a process called autophagy, which is a natural process by which cells get rid of any unwanted or damaged components in order to maintain their health and carry out any repairs.

-FoxO deficiency also led to abnormalities in the processes that protect our cells against damage caused by free radicals.
+FoxO deficiency also led to abnormalities in the processes that protect our cells against damage caused by

 Additionally, the study revealed that mice lacking FoxO proteins failed to produce the required levels of a protein called lubricin, which helps to protect joint cartilage against wear and tear.